 The next Clause which is the Renewal Clause tells what the extended period would be.
-It states thus:
+It

 "The Operator may, not less than one month before the Expiration Date, give notice to the Company of his/her desire to renew the agreement.
-Company shall reply within 10 working days confirming intent whether or not to renew on mutually acceptable terms.
-Where both parties wish to renew but the terms and conditions for renewal are not agreed upon the Expiration Date, Company may agree in writing to extend the Term of the Agreement on a monthly basis in the same terms and conditions herein until new terms and conditions are agreed upon.
+Company shall teply within 10 where both parties wish to renew but the terms and conditions for renewal are not agreed upon the Expiration Date, Company may agree in writing to extend the Term of the and conditions are agreed upon.
 Otherwise, this Agreement will expire in accordance with Section 2.1"

 As observed above, the Defendant signed every page of this Agreement in Exhibit 3 which he now denies.
-The Supreme Court per Onu JSC in AGUNEDU VS. ONWUMERE 1994 1 NWLR, PT.
-321, 375 @ 401 held that a Party cannot escape from the legal effect of a document signed by him while quoting the dictum of Scrutton L. J. in BLAY VS. POLLARD 1930, I. K. B. 628 @ 633 thus, "It would be very dangerous to allow a man over the age of infancy to escape from the legal effect of a document he has, after reading it, signed in the absence of an express misrepresentation by the other Party of that legal effect".
-This denial of the Defendant gives the impression of bad faith and lack of frankness on the part of the Defendant and of course his counsel.
+The Supreme Court per One JSC in AGUNEDU VS. ONWUMERE 1994 I NWLR, PT.
+321, 375 @ 401 held that a Party cannot escape from the legal effect of a decument signed by him while quoting the dictum of Serutton L. J. in BLAY VS. POLLARD, 1930, L. K. B. 628 @ 633 thus, "It would be very dangerous to allow a man over the age of infancy to escape from the legal effect of a document he has, after reading it, signed in the absence of an express misrepresentation by the other Party of that legal effect".
+This denial of the Defendant gives the impression of bed faith and lack of frankness on the part of the Defendant and of course his counsel.